-Our clients are best able to cope with stressors and triggers when they’re operating within their window of tolerance.
+Clients are best able to cope with stressors and triggers when they can manage the resulting emotions.

 Click the image to enlarge

 Anxious, Angry, Out of Control, Overwhelmed.

 Your body wants to fight or run away.